Service and Research for Future Planning Environments

 Informing design and decision-making processes with new techniques and approaches to data acquisition, information visualisation and simulation for urban sustainability

-In science, simulations have assumed a critical role in mediating between theory and practical experiment.
-In architecture, simulations increasingly function in a similar way to help integrate the design, construction, and lifecycle management of buildings.
-And in urban planning, simulations have become an indispensable method for generating and analysing design and planning scenarios.
-The growing importance of simulation for these fields has been stimulated by a rapid growth in the availability of urban-related data.
-Despite this, most current simulations are capable of capturing and activating only a small fraction of the available data.
-Addressing this lack is both a matter of generating appropriate computer power to process the vast bodies of data, and accessing the data itself that is often held in hard to access databases.
-To contemplate possible advanced urban planning techniques that activate live and dynamic data, demonstrates that existing tools, such as GIS, are ill equipped to exploit the analytical and communicative potentials of this growing volume of urban data.
+In science, simulations play a critical role in enhancing interactions between theory and experiments.
+In architecture, simulations function similarly through integrating important design, construction and life-cycle management activities.
+Moreover in urban planning, simulations are now indispensable for generating and analysing scenarios.
+The role of simulation has recently been extended by a rapid growth in the availability of urban-related data.
+However, most current simulations are capable of representing and interacting with only a fraction of the available information.
+Addressing this shortcoming is not only a matter of generating appropriate computer power to process huge amounts of distributed data.
+Investigations involving advanced methodologies that activate live and dynamic data, reveal that traditional software systems, such as GIS, are ill-equipped to exploit the potential.

-This module examines how to effectively deal with the growing volume of urban-related data.
-It investigates new techniques and instruments for the acquisition, organisation, retrieval, interaction, and visualisation of such data.
-It will propose techniques for designers, decision-makers and stakeholders to access necessary data about the city in innovative and dynamic ways.
-It does in two ways.
-First, it supports other research modules in the Future Cities Laboratory by supplying services such as data acquisition methods and visualisation facilities.
-Second, building on these services it will conduct original research on advanced and dynamic modelling, visualisation and simulation techniques that aim to better understand and intervene in the complex processes that shape contemporary cities.
+This module includes investigations that examine strategies for maximizing the utility of urban-related data.
+It investigates new techniques and instruments for data acquisition, organisation, retrieval, interaction, and visualisation.
+Techniques are proposed for designers, decision-makers and stakeholders to make use of data in innovative and dynamic ways.
+There are two types of actions.
+Firstly, other research modules in the Future Cities Laboratory are supported through supplying services such as data-acquisition methods and visualisation facilities.
+Secondly, original research is carried out on advanced modelling, visualisation and simulation techniques in order to enrich the complex decision-making processes that shape contemporary cities.